ndabAP/vue-command/README.md

 ## Browser support

 This library uses the `ResizeObserver` to track if the terminals inner height changes.
 You may need a pollyfill to support your target browser.

+## Overwriting `executed` functions

+To track when the `executed` property has been mutated, this library overwrites the functions `add`, `clear` and `delete` of it.
+That means if you plan to overwrite the `Set` by yourself, the library won't work.

 ## Projects using vue-command